Aspirin, caffeine, and dihydrocodeine (Oral route)

 Uses of This Medicine:

-Aspirin, caffeine, and dihydrocodeine combination is used to relieve moderate to moderately severe pain.
+Aspirin, caffeine, and dihydrocodeine combination is used to relieve moderate to severe pain.

 This medicine is available only with your doctor's prescription.